ntrel/cpp2/README.md

 }
 ```

+Note: `cppfront` has a `-p` switch to only allow pure C++2.

-# Expressions
+# Variables

 ## Uninitialized variables

-This is statically detected.
+Use of an uninitialized variable is statically detected.
 Both branches of an `if` statement must
 initialize a variable, or neither.
 ```c++
     x: int;
     y := x; // error
     if f() { x = 1; } // error
 ```

+# Expressions

 ## Pointers